 What is Section 508?

-The refresh in January of 2017 updated accessibility guidelines and requirements for information and communication technology (ICT) in the federal sector.
+A refresh in January of 2018 updated accessibility guidelines and requirements for information and communication technology (ICT) in the federal sector.
 It also updated guidelines for telecommunications and reorganized Section 508 and Section 255 guidelines to better align with and reflect recent communication technology innovations.
-The guidelines affect all federal agencies and vendors, contractors and partners of those agencies operating in the United States or abroad.
+The guidelines affect all federal agencies and vendors, contractors, and partners of those agencies operating in the United States or abroad.

 There are several laws related to Section 508, including laws that prohibit discrimination against individuals with disabilities.
-When talking about communications, the three most relevant related laws are:
+In terms of communication, the three most relevant related laws are:

 - Americans with Disabilities Act (ADA): prohibits discrimination against individuals with disabilities.